Elon Musk’s Net Worth and Journey to Wealth

 Wondering what Elon Musk’s net worth is?
 How he built his wealth?
 And how he became one of the richest men in the world?
 Here’s the scoop on some of the most pressing questions.

-According to Business Insider, the Tesla co-founder and CEO is worth over a staggering estimated $128 billion dollars.
+According to Forbes, the Tesla co-founder and CEO is worth over a staggering estimated $150.0 billion dollars.
 Elon now ranks behind Jeff Bezos ($175.8 billion dollars) and second-place Bernard Arnault ($152.1 billion) as reported on March 5, 2021.
 His net worth just keeps climbing.

 Elon Musk started building his wealth back in the 90s when he dropped out of Stanford after just two days of attendance to pursue an entrepreneurial route and launch his first startup, Zip2.

 In 1995, Elon and his brother Kimbal Musk and business mentor Greg Kouri, co-founded Zip2, a Palo Alto, CA-based company.
 It provided and licensed online city guide software for newspapers.
 Funding from angel investors and $6,000 dollars from Kouri made the startup possible .